 Do you hold burial records?

 Very few.
 A comprehensive list of burial records for Glasgow can be found in "Burial Grounds in Glasgow: A Brief Guide for Genealogists" (Glasgow and West of Scotland Family History Society, 1997).
-The Family History Centre, on level 3 of the Mitchell, hold microfilm copies of burial registers still held by the Cemeteries and Crematoria department of Glasgow City Council.
+The Family History resources in Special Collections, located on Level 5 of The Mitchell, include microfilm copies of some burial registers for Glasgow.
+This is not a comprehensive set; for information about holdings you should contact Special Collections on 0141 287 2988 or you can email firstname.lastname@example.org

 The Archives holds lists of lairholders from 1870 for the following cemeteries: